joanseg/The-Positioning-Manual/chapters/11-Risk.md

 The takeaway is this: there are weird and wonderful examples of craftspeople who have made a business out of their weird and specific skill.
 And maybe that could be you!
 But do be warned that your dedication to your craft can be both an asset in some specialization scenarios or it can be a liability that prevents you from specializing at all.

-Finally, it’s worth noting that this analogy breaks down totally if you think of entrepreneurs whose craft is the business they are building.
+Finally, it’s worth noting that this analogy breaks down totally if you think of entrepreneurs as craftspeople whose craft is the business they are building.
 This dissolves any difference between these two types.
 The analogy is still valuable, this edge case notwithstanding.

 Bringing this all back to risk: if you are pretty far towards the pure craftsperson end of the spectrum, you will perceive the entrepreneurial aspects of self-employment as relatively risky because they threaten your identity.
 For example, a "pure entrepreneur" would likely see all of the following as opportunities they could take advantage of.
 In fact, each of the changes I'll list below are a key part of a real, successful business model, an example of which I've indicated in parentheses: